covid-at-home/covid-at-home/level1.md

 ### Preventive Care

+{{ site.breakout_begin }}

+If the news is full of stories of hospitals being overloaded with COVID-19 patients where you are, then ignore the advice below and let the doctors and nurses work.
+Except when local health authorities tell you otherwise, naturally.

+{{ site.breakout_end }}

 If the situation is still somewhat normal where you are, this may be good moment to briefly ask your doctor what (if anything) she/he thinks you should do now, and what you should do if you fall ill.
 If you have not yet been vaccinated for the seasonal flu, pneumococcal pneumonia, or meningococcal meningitis, now may also be a good time to ask your doctor if you are a candidate for those vaccines.
 Getting these vaccinations now if your doctor advises it could help prevent another infection from compounding problems that may be caused by COVID-19, should be you be infected later.

 During pandemics, it is typical for childhood immunizations, maternal healthcare, and healthcare for chronic health conditions to get cancelled or delayed because doctors, nurses, hospitals, and the rest of the healthcare system may be overloaded, and because people may be afraid to go in to doctors' offices or hospitals for fear (sometimes rational) of being exposed to disease.
 In case your area is not yet greatly affected by COVID-19: Is there any normal childhood vaccination you want to be sure your child gets while he or she can?
 Any prenatal care or routine care for a chronic health condition you can get now instead of in a month?
 What about other conditions that are common ailments for you or your loved ones?
 Anything you can do to prepare to care for yourselves without normal medical care access in the coming months, in case it becomes harder to get time with doctors and nurses because they are overwhelmed?
 Do it now.